MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 ## Disabling AI model customizations

 Before you export your model, it's a good idea to disable customization in the managed properties of the model.
-From within the Solution, click on "Managed properties" in the top menu and unselect "Allow customizations":
+From within the solution, select **Managed properties** in the top menu and turn off **Allow customizations**:
 > [!div class="mx-imgBorder"]
 > ![Screenshot of the managed properties.](media/ai-builder-managed-properties.png "Managed properties")